UPL123/over-galaxy/README.md

 ## INSTRUCTIONS

-*Shoot the booms to don't get hits!*
+*Shoot the boombs to don't lose lives!*
 *Go to the Yellow Zone to level up.*
 *When you level up, you shoot more fast.. but the game gets harder!*
 *You have 3 lives!*